pragdave/earmark/README.md

 <!-- END inserted functiondoc Earmark.as_html/2 -->

+## `Earmark.as_ast/2`

 <!-- BEGIN inserted functiondoc Earmark.as_ast/2 -->
-NEW and EXPERIMENTAL, but well tested, just expect API changes in the 1.4 branch
+EXPERIMENTAL, but well tested, just expect API changes in the 1.4 branch

       iex(9)> markdown = "My `code` is **best**" ...(9)> {:ok, ast, []} = Earmark.as_ast(markdown)